Triumph Trident 660 does the quarter mile in 12.00 seconds

 There is a nice bulge of torque between 3500 and 4500 rpm which is really where you want it for accelerating from lower speeds without needing higher rpm or lower gears.

-The Triumph 660 engine produces more than 40 ft/lb of torque from 3500 rpm and all the way to 9000 rpm which makes for very accessible acceleration which is great for the road.
+The Triumph 660 engine produces more than 40 ft/lb of torque from 3500 rpm and all the way to 9000 rpm which makes for very accessible acceleration which is great for riding on the road which is the Trident 660s natural habitat.

 Triumph Trident 660 Thrust Curve

-You do have to be quick with your left foot as you’ll be hitting the limiter effortlessly when charging through the gears.
+When you want to get a move on, you do have to be quick with your left foot as you’ll be hitting the limiter effortlessly when charging through the gears due to that very short gearing.

 Just like the MT-07 highway overtakes are effortless and do not require dropping down a gear to get the job done effectively.